Getting started

 }

-} On first use, the MCP server prompts you to authenticate via your OIDC provider's device flow.
+} On first use, the MCP server prompts you to authenticate via your OIDC provider (device flow).
 The local binary uses stdio transport and runs as your user.

 Go client library